Frequently Asked Questions

-- Associate B1 Members are organizers that operate travel programs to Antarctica but are new to IAATO and have not yet met all of the membership and operational requirements.
-Once they do, and have had their operation assessed by an observer, these companies can apply for full Member status.
+- Provisional Operator Members are organizers that operate travel programs to Antarctica but are new to IAATO and have not yet met all of the membership and operational requirements.
+Once they do, and have had their operation assessed by an observer, these companies can apply for full Operator status.

 - Associate Members are tour operators, travel agents or organizers that do not operate tour programs themselves, but book into other members' programs.
 Associates are also companies or individuals with an interest in supporting Antarctic tourism and IAATO Objectives and includes port agents/ship agencies, government tourism bureaus/tourist boards, expedition management service providers, conservation organizations and product/service providers.

 There are a number of advantages of traveling with an IAATO member.
 In 2011 IAATO celebrated its 20th year of advocating and promoting safe and environmentally responsible private sector travel to Antarctica.
 IAATO's operational guidelines, which are based on the Antarctic Treaty System, including the Antarctic Treaty and the Protocol on Environmental Protection to the Antarctic Treaty, along with IMO Conventions and similar international and national laws and agreements, are designed to promote travel to the region that is not only safe but also that all of the necessary precautions are taken to minimize impact on the environment and wildlife.
 IAATO's members share this commitment to the region.
 This commitment is combined with the authority of the Antarctic Treaty Parties to regulate tourism in their official capacity.
 As a result, there has been virtually no discernable impact on the environment in the 40+ years that tourism has been taking place to the region.

 ARE THE LARGE CRUISE SHIPS ALLOWED TO GO TO ANTARCTICA?
 IF SO, ARE THESE OPERATORS MEMBERS OF IAATO?